What Mass Communication course is all about, the objectives, course outlines and career opportunities…

 Mass Communication is the art or the technique of gathering, processing and disseminating of news and information for the good of the society and how it affects the behaviour, attitude, opinion, or emotion of the person or people receiving the information.

-Mass Communication seeks to have a general understanding of the society and therefore endeavours to monitor and report the activities of government institutions, social and political development.
+Mass Communication seeks to have a general understanding of society and therefore endeavours to monitor and report the activities of government institutions, social and political development.
 It is usually understood to relate newspaper, magazine, and book publishing, as well as radio, television and film, even via the internet as these mediums are used for disseminating information, news and advertising.

 Objectives of Mass Communication include the following: